higgi13425/rmrwr-book/_book/io05-importing.md

 ```

 Let's look at what was extracted from the csv file.
+This starts after the url_stem (web address) is printed out.

 The Console pane has a print out of the Column specification, followed by the data in rectangular format.
-In the Column specification, each column is named, and a data type has been assigned to each column.
+In the Column specification, the delimiter between items of data is identified (a comma), and a listing of variables with the `character` (chr) data type is printed.
+There are no non-character data types in this particular dataset.
-This is done 'automagically', as the read_csv() function reads the first 1000 rows, then guesses what data type is present in each column (variable).
+The 'guessing' of what data type is appropriate for each variable is done 'automagically', as the read_csv() function reads the first 1000 rows, then guesses what data type is present in each column (variable).
 It is often conservative, and in this case, made all of these columns into character variables (also called strings).
 You could argue that the col_character() assignment should be numeric for the study_id variable, or that the Likert scales used for outcomes like gum_rot_d6 and skin_sores_d6 should be coded as ordinal variables, known as ordered factors in R.
-You will learn to control these data types during data import with the `col_spec` argument.
+You will learn to control these data types during data import with the `spec()` argument.

 The second piece of output is the data itself.
 This is first identified as a 'tibble', which is a type of data table, with 12 rows and 8 columns, in `# A tibble: 12 x 8`.
 This is followed by a header row of variable names, and just below that is the data type (`<chr>` for character) for each column.
-Then, on the left are gray row numbers (not actually part of the data set), and rows of data.
+Then, on the left are gray row numbers (not actually part of the data set), followed by (to the right) rows of data.
 A tibble, by default, only prints out 10 rows of data, and no more columns than will fill your current console window.
 The other columns are listed in order at the bottom of the tibble in gray type.